MohamedAlmoslemany/Code-for-Short--and-Long-Term-Outcomes-After-Abdominal-Aortic-Aneurysm-Repair/README.md

 # Code-for-Short--and-Long-Term-Outcomes-After-Abdominal-Aortic-Aneurysm-Repair

 Purpose:
-To implement an end-to-end machine-learning workflow that ingests real-world VQI data on abdominal aortic aneurysm (AAA) repairs and delivers validated risk-prediction models for both short-term (e.g., 30-day mortality, myocardial infarction, acute kidney injury) and long-term outcomes (e.g., 1-year survival, endoleak, reintervention).
-The goal is to provide clinicians and quality-improvement teams with calibrated decision-support tools and clear performance reporting.
+This repository delivers a fully automated machine‐learning pipeline designed to predict a comprehensive set of clinical outcomes following abdominal aortic aneurysm (AAA) repair.
+By leveraging the Vascular Quality Initiative’s multi‐center dataset, the workflow aims to generate accurate, calibrated risk estimates—ranging from perioperative endpoints such as 30-day mortality, myocardial infarction, and acute kidney injury to long-term metrics like one-year survival, aneurysm-related mortality, and reintervention rates.
+Ultimately, these models serve as decision‐support tools for clinicians and quality‐improvement teams seeking to benchmark performance and individualize patient care.

 Inputs:

-A CSV file named vqi_aaa_data.csv containing:

-Outcome columns:

-MORTALITY_30DAY, MI_PERIOP, RENAL_FAILURE_NEW, SPINAL_CORD_ISCHEMIA,

-ISCHEMIC_COLITIS, BUTTOCK_CLAUDICATION, MAJOR_COMPLICATIONS, PROLONGED_LOS,

-OVERALL_SURVIVAL_1YR, AAA_RELATED_MORTALITY, REINTERVENTION, ENDOLEAK,

-GRAFT_INFECTION, RUPTURE_RELATED_MORTALITY

-Predictor columns (preop, intraop, postop as defined in the script)

-Python environment with the required libraries installed: pandas, numpy, scikit-learn, imbalanced-learn, xgboost, matplotlib, seaborn
+Outcome variables (e.g., MORTALITY_30DAY, MI_PERIOP, RENAL_FAILURE_NEW, etc.) and a rich set of predictors spanning preoperative (demographics, comorbidities, aneurysm anatomy), intraoperative (access site, graft details, procedural metrics), and immediate postoperative factors (ICU stay, complications).
+A compatible Python environment (3.7+) with the following libraries installed—pandas, numpy, scikit-learn, imbalanced-learn, xgboost, matplotlib, and seaborn—is required to execute the analysis.

 Outputs:

-Console logs summarizing cohort characteristics, training/test splits, event rates, and model metrics.

-Tabular summary of best-performing models per outcome (AUC, Brier score, improvement over logistic regression).

-Publication-quality Matplotlib figures:

-ROC curves for all classifiers

-Calibration plots for the top model

-Subgroup AUC analyses by age (<70 vs. ≥70) and aneurysm extent (infrarenal vs. juxta/para/suprarenal).

-Separate mortality comparison for ruptured EVAR vs. open repair cases.
+Upon execution, the script prints cohort summaries (patient counts, repair types, rupture rate), training/testing splits, event rates, and model performance metrics (ROC-AUC, Brier score) directly to the console.
+It then generates publication-quality plots—ROC curves for all classifiers and calibration plots for the top model—along with a tabular summary comparing the best model per outcome against the logistic regression baseline.
+Subgroup analyses by age and aneurysm extent are also displayed, and a dedicated rupture analysis reports observed 30-day mortality for EVAR versus open repair in ruptured cases.

 Constraints:

-Data completeness: All specified columns must be present and free of critical formatting errors.

-Memory/compute: Hyperparameter tuning on ~185k rows can be time- and memory-intensive; consider down-sampling or distributed compute if needed.

-Software versions: Tested on Python 3.7+; dependency versions should match those in requirements.txt.

-Imbalance handling: SMOTE is applied for rare outcomes—results depend on appropriate class-imbalance settings.
+The pipeline assumes complete and correctly formatted data: all specified outcome and predictor columns must be present in the CSV.
+Hyperparameter tuning on a dataset of ~185,000 records can be computationally demanding; users may need to adjust CV folds, down-sample, or leverage distributed resources to fit within time and memory limits.
+Finally, the use of SMOTE to address class imbalance necessitates careful consideration of rare‐event definitions and oversampling parameters, as these choices directly influence model calibration and generalizability.